Equality, Diversity and Inclusion Policy

-We, Barcan+Kirby, are committed to eliminating unlawful discrimination and promoting equality and diversity in our policies, practices and procedures and in those areas in which we have influence.
+We, Barcan+Kirby, are committed to eliminating unlawful discrimination and encouraging equality, diversity and inclusion in our policies, practices and procedures and in those areas in which we have influence and within the firm.

-The firm intends to treat everyone equally and with the same attention, courtesy and respect regardless of their disability, gender, age, marital status, race, racial group, colour, ethnic or national origin, nationality, religion or belief or sexual orientation.
+The firm intends to treat everyone equally and with same attention, courtesy and respect regardless of their disability, gender, age, marital status, race, racial group, colour, ethnic or national origin, nationality, religion or belief, sexual orientation or socio economic background

 We will treat all clients equally and fairly and not unlawfully discriminate against them.
 We will also, wherever possible, take steps to promote equal opportunity in relation to access to the legal services that we provide, taking account of the diversity of the communities that we serve.

 We are committed to meeting the diverse needs of clients.
-In particular, we will take into account the needs of clients with a disability and clients who are unable to communicate effectively in English.
-We will endeavour to consider whether particular groups are predominant within our client base and devise appropriate policies to meet their needs, including men and women; carers; children; the elderly; members of religious groups; ethnic groups or nationalities; and lesbian, gay or transgender people.
+We will take into account, in particular, the needs of clients with a disability and clients who are unable to communicate effectively in English.
+We will endeavour to consider whether particular groups are predominant within our client base and devise appropriate policies to meet their needs: including men and women; carers; children; the elderly; members of religious groups; ethnic groups or nationalities; and lesbian, gay or transgender people.

 We will endeavour to promote and raise awareness of our policies and procedures for ensuring that our services are accessible for a diverse range of clients.

 Our communications plan will contain a list of these policies and procedures, information about what steps we will take to put them in place; who is responsible for them; and how we will make these policies and procedures openly available for the public.

 Employees and partners will be informed of the communications plan and training will be provided where appropriate to ensure that it is effectively implemented.

 We will not unlawfully discriminate in dealings with third parties.
 This applies to dealings with other legal service providers and general procurement.